 - The adjoining tenants etc etc etc.

-The consideration of alternative points of view/perspectives is an excellent tool for creating and delivering fresh ideas.
+The consideration of alternative points of view/perspectives is an excellent disruptive technique for creating and delivering fresh ideas.

 CREATING NEURAL PATHWAYS

-You should be confident to discuss the five following subjects:
+If you’ve been doing the lessons in the correct order, you should be confident to discuss the four following subjects:

 - Our education and life experiences can often lead to a “blinkered” viewpoint;